mitra42/frugal-iot-server/README.md

 copy and edit `frugaliot.service` to `/usr/lib/systemd/system/frugaliot.service`
 you'll need to change the user and the place where its cloned and possibly the location of `node`

+You can run`service frugaliot start` to start it and `systemctl enable frugaliot` to make sure it starts at boot.